-If you suffer from gum disease, soft tissue grafting can help restore your gums as good as new.
+If you suffer from gum disease, soft-tissue grafting can help restore your gums to as good as new, which also protects the health of your teeth.
 It’s a way of reconstructing gum tissue that has eroded as a result of excessive gingival recession.

-3 Types of Soft Tissue Grafting
+Types of Soft Tissue Grafting for Periodontal Reconstruction

 Similar to connective tissue grafts, free gingival grafts remove tissue directly from the roof of the mouth that is then attached to the treatment area on the gum line.
-This method is used if you have thin gums to begin with and need extra padding for protection.
+This method is used if you have thinning gums to begin with and need extra padding for protection.

-Care & Recovery
+After Your Soft Tissue Graft: Care & Recovery

-While you may return home immediately after the procedure, you’ll have to take special care of the area where the tissue was grafted from, as well as your gum line.
+While you may return home immediately after the procedure, you’ll have to take special care of the area where the tissue was grafted from, as well as your new gum line.
 Dr. Puckett will give you detailed instructions on how to best care for healing.
 This includes a special diet and limiting certain physical activity.

 The amount of pain you’ll feel depends on the area the tissue was grafted from, as well as the amount of tissue removed.
 You will essentially have a wound in your mouth that feels like you burned it from hot pizza or soup.
 It tends to heal quickly.